 The District goal was to decrease suspensions by .5% compared to the previous year.
 The goal was to decrease suspension rates by 0.5% for 2020-2021 School Year.
 Due to the COVID Pandemic and Distance Learning suspension and discipline were decreased, however, absenteeism rates increased.
-A true measure from 2020-2021 is not notable of comparibility.
-So, we will keep with our original goal of decreasing suspension rates by 0.5% for the 2021-2022 school year.
+A true measure from 2020-2021 is not notable of comparability.
+So, our goal of decreasing suspension rates by 0.5% for the 2021-2022 school year was not met.
+There was an actual 2.2% rise in infractions for the School District.